Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description advises using this tool to look up stored context without re-deriving it, and pairs it with 'remember' and 'forget'.
-It does not explicitly state when not to use it, but the context is clear enough.
+The description explains when to use (to look up stored context without re-deriving) and mentions scoping to identifier.
+It pairs with remember and forget but does not explicitly state when not to use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.